ericwbailey/working-with-high-contrast-mode-talk/README.md

 # Working with High Contrast Mode

-Presented for [Accessibility Camp Toronto](http://www.accessibilitycampto.org/) on November 18, 2017.
+Presented for [Accessibility Camp Toronto](http://www.accessibilitycampto.org/) on November 18, 2017 and [ID24](https://inclusivedesign24.org/2018/schedule/#talk21) on October 11, 2018.

 ## About